DarkAssassin23/Server_Connect/README.md

 			of that connection
 			Ex. connect -d [name]

-	-u,--update 	updates a current connection based on the name and new user and domain/ip
+	-u,--update 	Updates a current connection based on the name and new user and domain/ip
 			Ex. connect -u [name] [user]@[domain]
 ```